1. Property photo 1 of 33 Setting

 About this property

-A beautifully situated and historically rich Welsh longhouse with extensive ancillary accommodation, all set within captivating gardens and grounds extending to about 25 acres.
+A beautifully situated and historically rich Welsh longhouse with extensive ancillary accommodation, all set within captivating gardens and grounds of about 11.98 acres.

 Description